mattdesl/keyframes/README.md

 #### `keys.value(timeStamp[, ease])`

-Determines the value at the given time stamp; bounded to the first and last keyframe (i.e. any time stamps before the first keyframe will receive it's value).
+Determines the value at the given time stamp, based on keyframe interpolation.

 If the time stamp falls on a keyframe, the value of that keyframe will be returned.
 If the time stamp falls between two keyframes, we use linear interpolation between the two.
+The result is clamped to the first and last keyframes; so if your first keyframe is at `2.5` and you're querying the value at `0.0`, the returned value will be of the keyframe at `2.5`.

-If both `value` of the interpolated frames are number types, they will be interpolated as expected.
-Otherwise, they are assumed to be an array with a variable number of components (e.g. `lerp(vec2a, vec2b, t)`).
+The `value` of keyframes can be numbers or arrays of numbers.
+For arrays, you should not manipulate the interpolated result in-place as it may be a direct reference to one of the keyframes' `value`.

 You can also pass your own interpolation function for custom easings.
 This will get called with `(startFrame, endFrame, t)`, which you can operate to return a value.
+This may be useful if your values are, for example, color strings and need a custom easing.

 #### `keys.next(timeStamp)`
 #### `keys.previous(timeStamp)`